Olu-Tobi/menatasks/README.md

 ## 🛠️ TypeScript Configuration

-This project uses a strict and modern TypeScript setup tailored for Next.js (App Router) and React 17+:
+This project test suite uses a strict and modern TypeScript setup tailored for Next.js (App Router) and React 17+:

 ````jsonc
 // tsconfig.json